Mohitmadhav/Netflix_Clone_App/README.md

 This is a simple clone app of Netflix .
 This contains just the UI of the front page so it does not have any content :XD.

+# Contributors
+D.V.Mohit Madhav Rao

+PS: Made in less than a day.

 ## Getting Started

 This project is a starting point for a Flutter application.